Stability for Strichartz inequalities: Existence of minimizers: Introduction

-on the condition that $\dist(f,\mathcal{M}) < \eta \|f\|_{L^2(S)}$; and this condition can be removed if the corresponding maximizer conjecture is confirmed.
+under the condition that $\dist(f,\mathcal{M}) < \eta \|f\|_{L^2(S)}$; and this condition can be removed if the corresponding maximizer conjecture is confirmed.
 Similarly, we call a nonzero function $f_0 \in L^2(S)$ a \textit{minimizer} for $C_{\sharp\sharp}$ if it can make the inequality \eqref{E:Deficit general} an equality.

 However, the results in \cite{GN2022} do not give too much information on the stability constants $C_{\sharp\sharp}$.
 On the one hand, what is the optimal value of this stability constant $C_{\sharp\sharp}$; on the other hand, whether this value $C_{\sharp\sharp}$ can be attained for a minimizer.
 As a comparison, we recall the corresponding research progress on the Sobolev inequality: the maximizers are exactly Aubin-Talenti manifold according to the celebrated works \cite{Aubin1976,Lieb1983,Rosen1971,Talenti1976}, then the Sobolev-stability questions are raised by Br\'ezis-Lieb \cite{BL1985} and the corresponding Sobolev stability estimate is established by Bianchi-Egnell \cite{BE1991}, recently the explicit stability constant is investigated by Dolbeault-Esteban-Figalli-Frank-Loss \cite{DEFFL2025} whose result is dimensionally sharp, and the existence of minimizers for stability constant is obtained by K\"onig \cite{Konig2025}.
-For further details on this aspect, we refer to the survey papers \cite{DEFFL2024,Frank2024}.
-Here we should emphasize that in the Sobolev setting, by the work of \cite[Section 1.1]{Konig2025}, there are two crucial phenomena (two-peak and spectral-gap) which both play a role and thus lead to two compactness thresholds.
+For further details on this aspect, we refer to the survey papers \cite{DEFFL2024,Frank2024} and the references therein, see also \cite{Christ2014,Christ2017,CLT2023,CLT2024,DSW2025,FMP2008,Fusco2015,FZ2022} for quantitative stability in different settings.
+Here we emphasize that in the Sobolev setting, by the work of \cite[Section 1.1]{Konig2025}, there are two crucial phenomena (two-peak and spectral-gap) which both play a role and thus lead to two compactness thresholds.

 The main purpose of this paper is, based on the work \cite{GN2022} and motivated by the work \cite{Konig2025}, to \textbf{further investigate the quantitative Strichartz stability inequalities}.
 In this paper, we have established the following consequences: